Mount Evans 2021

-The Mt.
-Evans Byway scenic drive is a fun trek down Highway 5 to the summit of Mount Evans, which typically opens the Friday before Memorial Day and closes on Labor Day, weather permitting.
+The Mount Blue Sky Scenic and Historic Byway drive is a fun trek down Highway 5 to the summit of Mount Blue Sky, which typically opens the Friday before Memorial Day and closes on Labor Day, weather permitting.
 The lower section of Highway 103 to Summit Lake remains open through the first weekend of October, weather permitting.
 Highway 103 to Echo Lake and the Highway 5 intersection is open year-round.

-The USFS Welcome Station Hours: 8:00 AM to 6:30 PM.
-A fee is charged to help maintain the upper section of this incredible roadway.
-Once open, the road is accessible 24 hours a day.
-Make a Reservation Here
+The USFS Welcome Station Hours: 8:00 AM to 6:00 PM.
+Fees are charged to help maintain the upper section of this incredible roadway.
+Once open, the road is accessible 24 hours a day however timed-entry reservations are required: Make a Reservation Here

 Directions

-From I-70, take Exit 240 in Idaho Springs and follow the signs to Highway 103 and Mount Evans.
-Drive South 14 miles and turn onto Highway 5 (Just passed Echo Lake Lodge) which will take you approximately 14 more miles to the Mount Evans Summit* (From Exit 240, it is about a 1 hour drive to the Summit).
+From I-70, take Exit 240 in Idaho Springs and follow the signs to Highway 103 and Mount Blue Sky.
+Drive South 14 miles and turn onto Highway 5 (Just passed Echo Lake Lodge) which will take you approximately 14 more miles to the Mount Blue Sky Summit* (From Exit 240, it is about a 1 hour drive to the Summit).

-New for 2021 – A Reservation is Required – Book Here
+A Timed-entry Reservation is Required – Book Here

 After you turn from Highway 103 onto Highway 5, please stop at the USFS Welcome Station – Please bring a copy of your reservation with timed entry information to expedite your entrance.